 - The disturbing suffocation-based end sequence of Nancy Drew: Secret of the Scarlet Hand employs this trope to frightening effect.
 It's not the discovery of the corpse, which is somewhat expected, so much as the fact that Nancy is quite unexpectedly immediately shoved into it.

 - Happens twice in Metal Gear Solid 2, though the first is optional.
-During the beginning Tanker chapter, opening one of the lockers later on reveals the corpse of a dead crew member which promptly falls in front of Snake.
-The second time happens during the flooded Shell 2 Core section when Raiden opens the second-to-last door.
-Both of these instances serve no gameplay purpose whatsoever (though Raiden does allude to the second corpse when he finds Emma).
+During the Tanker chapter, opening one of the lockers later on reveals the corpse of a dead crew member which promptly falls in front of Snake.
+The second time happens during the flooded Shell 2 Core section when Raiden opens the second-to-last door and the corpse of Peter Stillman floats past him, as a nice little Call Back to his death at the hands of Fatman.

 - Dead Space 2 is full of walking dead but Isaac still freaks out when a body falls out of a vent..and lands on him.